Insured-Retirement-Institute/.github/profile/readme.md

 ## Goverance of the standards, reporting security issues and bugs, and code of conduct

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
-Issues and bugs can be reported directly within the issues of the repository.
+Issues and bugs can be reported directly within the issues tab of each repository.
 See [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for governance of standards, data dictionary, and the code of conduct.